brayway05/brayway05/README.md

 # My name is Brayden Christensen!

 - 🏫 Bachelors in CS - Machine Learning @ BYU
-- 💻 Marketing Data Science Intern @ Pattern in Lehi, Utah
+- 💻 Software Engineer @ Bricks and Minifigs
-- 🖥️ Part-time Full Stack Developer @ The Church of Jesus Christ of Latter Day Saints
 - 📁 [Portfolio Website](https://portfolio.braydenwc.com/)

 I have years of work experience using Python, SQL, React and ExpressJS.
 I enjoy learning and using new web programming frameworks like FastAPI, Streamlit and React.
 Most of all, I love leveraging data science and machine learning to explore insights and trends in real-world data.
 I love to build things and am the most satisfied with my work when I learn that there is a "better" way to do code something whether it's optimzing code performance or writing cleaner and understandle code.